-A key aspect defining the contemporary income distribution is the (increasing) share the top holds compared to the rest.
-This paper shows that income concentration increases towards the very top of the distribution, while the shares the middle and upper-middle income groups hold remains stable, across countries and over time.
-Traditional indicators less sensitive to changes at the extremes of the distribution might obscure inequality's actual dimension, and thus help perpetuating it.
-To avoid this, the ratio of the income share of the top 5 percent over that of the bottom 40 percent, denominated Palma v.2, is proposed here as a complementary indicator for the measurement of inequality.
+Abstract: A key aspect defining the contemporary income distribution is the (increasing) share the top holds compared to the rest.
+This paper shows that income concentration increases towards the very top of the distribution, while the shares the middle- and upper-middle-income groups hold, remain stable across countries and over time.
+Traditional indicators less sensitive to changes at the extremes of the distribution might obscure inequality's actual dimension, and thus help perpetuate it.
+To avoid this, the ratio of the income share of the top 5 per cent over that of the bottom 40 per cent, denominated Palma v.2, could function as a complementary indicator for the measurement of inequality.